mongodb/docs/source/type-hints.rst

   >>> result = collection.find_one({"x": 1})
   >>> assert isinstance(result, RawBSONDocument)

-Subclasses of :py:py:class`collections.abc.Mapping` can also be used, such as :py:class`~bson.son.SON`:
+Subclasses of :py:class:`collections.abc.Mapping` can also be used, such as :py:class:`~bson.son.SON`:

 .. code-block:: python